comtihon/mongodb-erlang/README.md

 If you set `{register, Name}` option - mc_worker process will be registered on this Name, or you can pass function `fun(pid())`, which it runs with self pid.
 If you set `{login, Login}` and `{password, Password}` options - mc_worker will try to authenticate to the database.

+`next_req_fun` is a function caller every time, when worker sends request to database.
+It can be use to optimise pool usage.
+When you use poolboy transaction (or mongoc transaction, which use poolboy transaction) - `mc_worker` sends request to database and do nothing, waiting for reply.
+You can use `{next_req_fun, fun() -> poolboy:checkin(?DBPOOL, self()) end}` to make workers return to pool as soon as they finish request.
+When responce from database comes back - it will be saved in mc_worker msgbox.
+Msgbox will be processed just before the next call to mc_worker.
+__Notice__, that poolboy's pool should be created with `{strategy, fifo}` to make uniform usage of pool workers.

 ### Writing
 After you connected to your database - you can carry out write operations, such as `insert`, `update` and `delete`: